-From here gain is increased dramatically to produce CRUNCH, an essential, guintessential mode which delivers the spectrum from classic Brit break-up, through tight Southern Crunch and eventually to a smoldering L.A.
+From here gain is increased dramatically to produce CRUNCH, an essential, quintessential mode which delivers the spectrum from classic Brit break-up, through tight Southern Crunch and eventually to a classic So.
+Cal.
 Grind.
-This mode is so flexible and its gain region so inherently right for so many styles, that we repeated it as an option in Channel 2.
+This mode is so flexible and it's gain region so inherently right for so many styles, that we repeated it as an option in Channel 2.

-CHANNEL 2

-This channel begins its odyssey into the realm of gain hellacious with an ingenious, yet common sense duplication of the CRUNCH mode found in Channel 1.
-A scheme that proves invaluable, as this versatile mode tops-out at the onset of saturation, offering up a wide and usable range of medium gain.
-Not just great for rhythm playing, CRUNCH reveals a whole world of articulate, earthy solo sounds that leave the vintage or modified circuits seeming a bit inadequate, if not overpriced.
+CHANNEL 2 This channel begins its odyssey into the realm of gain hellacious with an ingenious, yet common sense duplication of the CRUNCH mode found in Channel 1.
+This scheme proves invaluable, as this versatile mode tops-out at the onset of saturation, offering up a wide and usable range of medium gain.
+Not just great for rhythm playing, CRUNCH reveals a whole world of articulate, earthy solo sounds that leave the vintage or modified circuits seeming inadequate, if not overpriced.